mikesmullin/borg/README.md

 * like template; which should let you compose the file content inline
   so as to be more convenient for lots of smaller files
 * add kitchen-test, kitchen-vagrant, vagrant, ohai equivalents
+* ability to roll-back to 'clean' vbox snapshot for retry instead of import, and auto-take 'clean' snapshot on build, as well as make and rollback to manual cli snapshots